-37 as quoted in ibid at 89.
+43 as quoted in ibid at 89.

-"might only act as provocation to further incidents of violence and provocation."
+Minister Fulton gave a second explanation of his refusal to agree with the Commissioner's request for re-enforcements.
+It was a concern that sending the extra officers "might only act as provocation to further incidents of violence and provocation."
 This is the type of policy and public interest considerations that Commissioner Nicholson believed were part of the issues behind the strike and as such not of concern from a law enforcement perspective.
-Nevertheless, they are issues that can be of concern to the responsible Minister and the government of the day.
-The manner in which a government responds to protestswhether it treats protesters as concerned citizens entitled to respect or as common criminalsis a matter of intense political controversy and engagement.
-The Minister's statements raise the important issue of the nature and quality of the direction that the police may receive from their political masters.
-Prime Minister Diefenbaker later explained the decisions in political terms that may strike some as partisan: "I was not prepared to sacrifice the reputation of the RCMP to save either Mr. Smallwood or the reactionary corporations which owned the Newfoundland forest industry."
-The decision not to send RCMP reenforcements was also part of a larger political decision by the federal Cabinet that included discussion about whether it would disallow Newfoundland's de-certification legislation.40 This background raises the question whether the Minister was genuinely concerned about provoking more violence or whether there were also partisan concerns in back of the decision.
+Nevertheless, they are issues that can be of concern to the responsible Minister and the government.
+The manner in which a government responds to protests- whether it treats protesters as concerned citizens entitled to respect or as common criminals- is a matter of intense political controversy and engagement.
+The raises important issues concerning the nature and quality of the direction that the police may receive from a Minister.
+It cannot be assumed that governments will always be tougher on protests than the police would be without political intervention.

+Prime Minister Diefenbaker later explained the decision on the basis that he "was not prepared to sacrifice the reputation of the RCMP to save either Mr. Smallwood or the reactionary corporations which owned the Newfoundland forest industry."45 This raises the question about whether the government was genuinely concerned about provoking more violence or whether there were also partisan concerns in back of the decision.
 These questions will undoubtedly be explored at length by historians, but they raise immediate and pressing issues about whether Ministerial involvement is to be desired and whether the distinction between public interest and partisan concerns is sustainable.